thornewman/snmptastic/README.md

 ************************************************************************************

-snmptastic is a production environment systems administration service for tracking network device configurations and logging and reporting configuration changes.
+snmptastic is a production environment systems administration service for tracking network device and server configurations and logging and reporting configuration changes.
+It is useful for tracking and alerting onconfiguration changes across devices.

 When properly configured, it will run as a forked UNIX daemon, periodically retrieve configuration files from configured devices, store them, and send email